kgomes/esp-apps/README.md

 1. Once you've gathered up the FTP site information, go to the CouchDB web portal (link above) and click on 'login' in the lower right corner.
 Use the username and password you defined in your environment variables to log into CouchDB portal.
 1. Now click on the 'esp' database link
 1. Now click on 'New Document'.
 This will generate a new document with one property, which is the ID of the document.
+1. Click on the 'Source' tab to change to the source view.
 1. Double click on the document and it should open it in an editor.
 Add a comma after the ID and then the other information in the following format (Note the Slack property should be true only if you have create and configured a Slack web hook, otherwise make it false.
 If you are using Slack, the channel name should be an existing Slack channel that you want to publish message to.):

     ```json